apache/cordova-docs/docs/en/edge/guide/overview/index.md

 The Cordova-enabled WebView may provide the application with its entire user interface.
 It can also be a component within a larger, hybrid application that mixes the WebView with native application components.
-Cordova provides a _plug-in_ interface for these components to communicate with each other.
+Cordova provides a _plugin_ interface for these components to communicate with each other.

 ## Development Paths